 A distributed antenna system (DAS) can be configured to support public safety channels, making distributed antenna networks an important component in assisting fire departments, police services, emergency medical services, and other public safety officials responding to problems within buildings.

-Using a DAS, a wireless monitoring system, and/or wireless fire alarm system also provides safety for employees and guests within a building, giving public safety agencies and responders the opportunity to act quickly.
+Using a DAS or a wireless monitoring system provides safety for employees and guests within a building, giving public safety agencies and responders the opportunity to act quickly.

 Channel Use and Network Expansion

 When considering public safety and distributed antenna networks, administrators should find out what channels are used by responders.
 Distributed antenna networks should support every channel — some agencies may share bands but it is possible that each agency has different requirements.

 A DAS can expand the reach and capabilities of a wireless monitoring system.
 Even large buildings can benefit from the public safety services of a DAS.

 Of course, a wireless monitoring system is useless for public safety if it is not functioning well.
 Take steps to ensure your wireless monitoring system are in good repair.